Sailor Song (song): Reception

 Perez released the track on July 26, 2024; by August 27, the initial clip had soundtracked over 40,000 videos on the platform and the official audio had been used in over 75,000.
 The song drew criticism from conservative Christian communities online for the lyrics "I don't believe in God / But I believe that you're my savior".
 In August 2024, in response to requests to remove this lyric, Perez wrote in captions on TikTok that she would not entertain such a lyric change as her songwriting was "not a democracy".

 Fans linked her sound to that of indie folk artists such as Bon Iver, Fleet Foxes and Hozier, while the Official Charts Company wrote that the track had been compared to Hozier, the National, and Bon Iver.
-Lucy Harbron of Far Out gave the song a rating of 4.5 out of 5, complimenting both "her utterly unique and stunning voice that is rich with emotion" and "her sharp lyricism that manages to articulate even the trickiest feelings with pure poetry".
 The track became both her first song to reach the Billboard Hot 100 and her first to reach the UK Singles Chart, peaking at the top of the latter chart.
 The Official Charts Company wrote that it was "a landmark moment to see such a brazen gay love song reach Number 1 in the UK".

 On the week commencing November 25, 2024, "Sailor Song" was announced by Chris Moyles as that week's "Record of the Week" on British indie and alternative rock station Radio X. Perez discussed the success of the song and the advice she received from Mumford & Sons the previous week on The Evening Show With Dan O'Connell, where she also performed an acoustic version of the song.
 When asked about the context of the song, Perez stated: "It's just changed so much and I think the place that I was writing 'Sailor Song' was from a place of this deep fear and this hole.
 And so it's a love song, but that love song was written as in like, this person is my escape from this really uncertain, helpless thing that I've been dealing with... and I'm getting therapy, so I'm doing great, but that's where it came from."